Bora Sheshu, Director of Product Design, MailChimp

-Bora is the Head of user experience design at The Met.
+Bora is now Director of Product Design at MailChimp.
 She’s a multi-disciplinary designer, storyteller and researcher, who focuses on creating audience-centered and data-driven experiences.
 She’s devoted to advancing user experience as a practice across the museum sphere.
-At The Met, she has successfully implemented audience development, usability testing, and design thinking across all digital initiatives as well as non-digital practices.
-She’s created the User Research Lab to conduct moderated and unmoderated testing, and integrating user testing into the design process.
-She’s passionate about big ideas and always aiming to represent the unspoken user voice.
+Previously Head of user experience design at The Metropolitan Museum of Art, she successfully implemented audience development, usability testing, and design thinking across all digital initiatives as well as non-digital practices.
+Additionally, she created the User Research Lab to conduct moderated and unmoderated testing, and integrating user testing into the design process, and helped launch redesigns for The Met’s homepage, object page, and a new digital product, The Primer, that prepares visitors for their visit based on audience engagement.
+Bora is generally passionate about big ideas and always aiming to represent the unspoken user voice.
 She seeks excellence in every aspect of her work with empathy and a strong sense of design.
-Since starting at The Met, she’s launched redesigns for The Met’s homepage, object page, and a new digital product, The Primer, that prepares visitors for their visit based on audience engagement.
-Her main effort this year is establishing a Design System that incorporates UX, visual design, and voice as part of a universal system across The Met’s digital experiences to include: website, media and e-commerce in an effort to establish consistency and user-centered system of components that reflect UX best practices.
-Prior to joining The Met, she lead user experience at HBC Digital and NBCUniversal.
+Prior to working The Met, Bora led user experience at HBC Digital and NBCUniversal.

 Cathy Sigmond, Senior Associate, RK&A